JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin_faq.md

 As a result of disabling building searchable options, the configurables that your plugin provides won't be searchable in the Settings dialog.

+### How to show log file of sandbox instance
+The most convenient way to see the logs of running IDE is to add a tab to the <control>Run</control> tool window displaying the contents of <path>idea.log</path> file.
+In the Gradle `runIde` run configuration, add the log file path according to [sandbox location](ide_development_instance.md#the-development-instance-sandbox-directory) as described in [View logs](https://www.jetbrains.com/help/idea/setting-log-options.html).

 ### How do I add my a custom file inside plugin distribution
 [`prepareSandbox`](tools_gradle_intellij_plugin.md#preparesandbox-task) task is a [`Sync`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Sync.html) task and can be modified accordingly.